Home Car Shopping Best Toyota Sequoia Years to Buy Used

 What Is the Maximum Number of People a Sequoia Can Hold?

-The Sequoia can seat up to eight people, although some higher-end trims with their second-row captain’s chair seating can only fit seven.
+The Sequoia can seat up to eight people, although some higher-end trims with second-row captain’s chairs can only fit seven.

 How Much Can a Toyota Sequoia Tow?

-When properly equipped, the third-generation Sequoia can tow up to 9,520 pounds, the second-generation version up to 7,400 pounds, and the first-generation a mere 6,400 pounds.
+When properly equipped, the third-generation Sequoia can tow up to 9,520 pounds, the second-generation can tow up to 7,400 pounds, and the first-generation can tow up to 6,400 pounds.

 What Kind of Gas Mileage Does the Sequoia Get?

 The third-generation Sequoia is the most fuel-efficient, earning a 22 mpg combined fuel economy rating when equipped with rear-wheel drive (RWD).
 The 4-wheel drive (4WD) models get a slightly lower 20 mpg.
 The second-gen is the most fuel-thirsty, with a 15-mpg combined rating (14 mpg with 4-wheel drive).
-Early versions with the smaller V8 only get one mpg better fuel economy.
+Early versions with the smaller V8 improve fuel economy by only 1 mpg.
 The first-gen Sequoia is in the same ballpark, earning between 14 and 15 mpg combined, depending on the model year.

 See Toyota Sequoia SUVs for sale near you.